 There are two bad-fat guys and two good-fat guys in the lineup.
 The bad-fat guys are trans fats and saturated fats…but you already knew that since they've been in the news big time for several years now.
 They are definitely not "essential nutrients".

 Food companies have been required to list trans fats on food labels since 2006.
-Trans fat is bad because it increases our bad cholesterol, low density lipoproteins (LDL), and reduces our good cholesterol, high density lipoproteins (HDL).Both conditions increase our risk for heart disease.
+Trans fat is bad because it increases our bad cholesterol, low density lipoproteins (LDL), and reduces our good cholesterol, high density lipoproteins (HDL).Both conditions increase our risk for heart diseases.

 The food companies thought this was a swell idea since it let them keep their foods on the grocery shelves longer without spoiling.
 The doctors liked it too since it kept a steady stream of heart patients coming to their waiting rooms.